 A couple of times in my career, I’ve been a member of an executive team that decided to forego awarding themselves an annual salary increase.
 But only once have I been part of a company that was so short of cash the CFO resorted to selling the furniture back to the supplier and leasing it instead.
 All of these companies were profitable, and all were subsequently sold for very generous price earnings multiples, giving their owners and investors the returns they were looking for.
-So it all came good in the end, even if short-term liquidity made it a bit of a roller coaster ride along the way.
+So, it was all good in the end—even if short-term liquidity made it a bit of a roller coaster ride along the way.

 1. Forecast at least every week

 How often cash flow forecasts need to be run depends on the financial security of the business.
 If it is struggling, it might be necessary to forecast the cash position on a daily basis just to be sure there is enough to pay staff and suppliers–something that I can assure you is really not fun.
 But if the business is more stable, cash-flow forecasting every week may be viewed as sufficient.
 Less frequent analysis has the potential to hide situations where difference in the weekly inflows and outflows of cash could cause short-term issues.

 However, there are considerable benefits from automating the process as much as possible and running it daily as it will give earlier warning of negative variances that require attention, as well as revealing pockets of cash that can be invested overnight to earn a return for the company rather than standing idle.

 Whilst looking at cash flow on a weekly basis will give insight into short-term liquidity, it is essential to look well into the future to identify whether external funding will be needed.
 That way, facilities can be sourced and put in place well before they need to be drawn upon.
 Being able to feed on the output of a rolling reforecasting process will improve the accuracy of cash flow forecasts.